What is the difference in wet and Dry Cappuccino

 Johny Morrisson

 I’ll admit, when I first heard those terms, I thought they were just fancy names for milk that had gone bad or something.
 But oh, was I wrong!
-The wet vs dry cappuccino debate is all about the ratio of froth in the drink, and it can make or break your coffee experience.
+The wet vs dry cappuccino debate i, and it can make or break your coffee experience.

 Wet vs Dry Cappuccino